Razor Bumps on a Bald Head: Prevention, Treatment & Electric Shaver Advice

 What Are Razor Bumps?

-Razor bumps, aka pseudofolliculitis barbae, are small, red bumps that pop up on your skin a few days after shaving.
-Razor bumps can develop anywhere a person shaves.
-They happen when a hair that's cut too short curls back and grows into your skin instead of out of it.
-Your body reacts with an inflammatory response, usually red, tender, itchy, and annoying bumps.
+Razor bumps, technically known as pseudofolliculitis barbae, are small, red bumps that pop up on your skin a few days after shaving.
+They happen when a hair that's cut too short curls back and grows into your skin instead of straight out of the follicle.
+Your body treats this ingrown hair as a foreign object, triggering an inflammatory response that leaves you with red, tender, itchy, and annoying bumps.

 What Causes Razor Bumps?

-How to Prevent Razor Bumps
+How To Prevent Razor Bumps

 Preventing razor bumps is possible when you apply these easy hacks: